informatics-isi-edu/ermrest/api-doc/model/rest.md

     {
       "schema_name": schema name,
+      "comment": comment,
+	  "annotations": {
+	     annotation key: annotation document, ...
+	  }
       "tables": {
          table name: table representation, ...
       }
     }

 Note, this JSON document is usually quite long and too verbose to show verbatim in this documentation.
-Its general structure is a single field `schema_name` whose value is the _schema name_ addressed in the retrieval request and a field `tables` which in turn is a sub-object used as a dictionary mapping.
+Its general structure is a single object with the following fields:

+- `schema_name`: whose value is the _schema name_ addressed in the retrieval request
+- `comment`: whose value is a human-readable _comment_ for the schema
+- `annotations`: whose value is a sub-object use as a dictionary where each field of the sub-object is an _annotation key_ and its corresponding value a nested object structure representing the _annotation document_ content (as hierarchical content, not as a double-serialized JSON string!)
+- `tables`: which is a sub-object used as a dictionary mapping.
 Each field name of the sub-object is a _table name_ and its corresponding value is a _table representation_ as described in [Table Creation](#table-creation).

 Typical error response codes include:
 - 404 Not Found